jimu-gh/Kashi/README.md

 - Go to the "TouchBar" section in BetterTouchTool's Preferences
 - Paste

+As Gordon Ramsay would say, DONE.
 You should see Kashi appear as an additional widget on your list.

+## Future
+Youtube and multi-language support.

 ## License
 Kashi is licensed under GPLv3.